GSA/code-gov/docs/FederalSourceCodeStudy/FNR_interview.md

 ### Discuss your research on open source and what did you find about how agencies are sharing/using open source code?

-The study focused on the implementation of the Federal Source Code Policy (FSCP) with how and why agencies publish open source software (OSS).
+The study focused on the implementation of the Federal Source Code Policy (FSCP) with whether and how agencies publish open source software (OSS).
 The premise being if all cabinet-level agencies have a mandate to publish OSS, an IT budget relative to agency mission, and an IT staff capable of working with software, why were some agencies able to more frequently publish OSS than others.
 This premise supported focus on organizational factors - cultural beliefs, public engagement, structural dimensions, and organizational location - as hindering and aiding OSS publication as one indicator of FSCP policy implementation.
 The findings expose systemic issues all federal agencies face when implementing new policy and technology.

 The research did not focus on sharing and using open source code, however, my experience with Code.gov provides insight into these aspects of federal OSS.
 There is public data, largely supplied by code platform APIs showing a lot of activity with government code in the form of government repositories, copies, and contributions.
 There is also anecdotal evidence of code reuse among agencies (e.g., GSA's USWDS, DOE's ZFS, NSA's Walkoff).